-If there is any one thing that allows Zander Insurance to stand out among their competitors, it’s that the agency does not offer any cash-value type of life insurance.
+If there is any one thing that allows Zander Insurance to stand out among its competitors, it’s that the agency does not offer any cash-value type of life insurance.

 They offer term life insurance and only term life insurance.

-Established in the 1920s, the Zander agency is steeped in tradition and is currently managed by the family’s fourth generation of insurance professionals.
-Although family owned, Zander Insurance has a very large footprint in the U.S. and represents highly-rated insurers by implementing cutting-edge technology.
+Established in the 1920s, the Zander insurance company is steeped in tradition and is currently managed by the family’s fourth generation of insurance professionals.
+Although family-owned, Zander Insurance group has a very large footprint in the U.S. and represents highly-rated insurers by implementing cutting-edge technology.

 Operating as The Zander Insurance Group, the company’s headquarters are located in Nashville, Tennessee.
 One of Zander’s missions is to simplify the process of purchasing insurance products by allowing their clients and prospective clients to purchase a complete portfolio of insurance products from one office that they can trust with their financial protection.

-It’s also important to note that The Zander Group’s product line is not limited to personal lines.
-The company also provides a complete selection of commercial insurance products that include employee benefits, commercial business insurance, and workers’ compensation.
+It’s also important to note that The Zander Insurance Group’s product line is not limited to personal lines.
+The company also provides a complete selection of commercial insurance products that include employee benefits, commercial business insurance, Zander term life insurance, and workers’ compensation.

 Where is Zander Insurance located?